 ARTICLE

-Sefirot: a Tarot and divination game - Post in Tres Mancias
+Sefirot: a Tarot and divination game - Art in Tres Mancias

 A game to explore the secrets of the being, in solitaire or with another person.